The Liver And Its Functions

 - Filters the blood: The liver filters and removes compounds from the body, including hormones, such as estrogen and aldosterone, and compounds from outside the body, including alcohol and other drugs.

-- Synthesis of angiotensinogen: This hormone raises blood pressure by narrowing the blood vessels when alerted by production of an enzyme called renin in the kidneys.
+Synthesis of angiotensinogen: This hormone raises blood pressure by narrowing the blood vessels when alerted by the production of an enzyme called renin in the kidneys.

 noun Biology Regrowth of lost or destroyed parts or organs.